Meet The Executive

 Colleen has diverse oncology experience having worked in inpatient hematology, palliative care and ambulatory after care clinics, mostly with breast and head and neck cancers.
 Colleen has given talks on oncology and physiotherapy in various Forums, from the Central Toronto District Annual General Meeting to the Kuwait Cancer Control Centre, and lectures in Palliative Care at the University of Toronto.
 Colleen currently works as a Rehabilitation Consultant for survivors of head and neck cancer through a Canadian Cancer Society Innovation to Impact grant.

-Denise has a BScPT from McGill University and she was one of the founding executives of the Oncology Division.
-In addition to working clinically in various area, she has conducted research in the areas of identifying barriers for oncology patients to access rehabilitation, education needs of physiotherapy leaders, and barriers to return to physical activity following GI surgery.
-She was previously a Community Advisor of Toronto's Princess Margaret Hospital for six years.
+Denise graduated from McGill University and was one of the founding executives of the Oncology Division.
+In addition to working clinically in various area, she has conducted research in the areas of identifying barriers for oncology patients to access rehabilitation, education needs of physiotherapy leaders, and barriers to returning to physical activity following GI surgery.
+She was previously a Community Advisor to Toronto's Princess Margaret Hospital for six years.

-Denise currently holds a Lecturer appointment to the Department of Physical Therapy at the University of Toronto.
-In addition to teaching and serving on various committees at the university, she is the Physiotherapy Department Representative in the Development of the Faulty of Medicine's IPE Palliative Care curriculum.
-She is also actively involved in the Ontario Internationally Educated Physical Therapy Bridging Program, serving as a clinical facilitator for their oncology and workplace integration modules, and instructing the online Physical Therapy Practice within the Canadian Health Care System course.
+Denise currently holds an Adjunct Lecturer appointment to the Department of Physical Therapy at the University of Toronto, where she is the PT lead in the development of the Faulty of Medicine's IPE Palliative Care curriculum.
+She is an instructor for the Physical Therapy Practice within the Canadian Health Care System course in the Ontario Internationally Educated Physical Therapy Bridging Program, and serves as a clinical facilitator for their oncology and workplace integration modules.
+In addition, she is a Professor in the Occupational Therapist Assistant and Physiotherapist Assistant Program at Centennial College.

 Marize graduated from the University of Toronto with a Bachelor of Kinesiology and Physical Education and attained a Master of Science in Physical Therapy from McGill University.
 Marize is a member of both the Professional Order of Physiotherapy of Quebec (OPPQ) and the CPA.
 She has attained the designation of Clinical Specialist Oncology by the Physiotherapy Specialty Certification Board of Canada and currently pursuing a certification in Lymphedema with the Lymphology Association of North America.